Manitoba Organization: Manitoba Grain Growers Association / United Farmers of Manitoba

 On 7 January 1903, farmers met at Virden and formed an organization with the primary aim “to deal with the pressing problems of grain marketing and the injustices to which farmers were subjected by other interests”.
 A subsequent meeting was held at Brandon, on 3-4 March 1903 with 75 people in attendance.
 They chose the name Manitoba Grain Growers Association for the organization, and elected an initial slate of officers:

-In 1908, the UFM began publishing the Grain Growers Guide.
+The Association began publishing the Grain Growers Guide in 1908.

 In 1912, the UFM admitted women as associate members and, the next year, went on record as favouring “votes for women on equal terms with men”.
 In 1914, its constitution was amended to recognize women as full members.
 A women’s section was formally organized in 1917 as the United Farm Women of Manitoba (UFWM).

 “Grain Growers’ big convention,” Brandon Sun, 11 February 1904, page 15.

 “Grain Growers third convention,” Brandon Sun, 16 February 1905, page 18.

 “R. C. Henders, M.P., makes statement,” Manitoba Free Press, 26 July 1919, page 1.